 Another way that predictive analytics can help sales teams is in establishing how best to approach each prospect.
 When sending sales emails, they can judge which subject line will be most impactful on open rates, which format will elicit the most engagement - all the way down to the choice of wording.
 Sales teams presenting their product or service to buyers can use predictive analytics to get an idea of which combination of slides, length of the presentation, and tone of voice will lead to the most conversions.
 Predictive analytics is essentially just giving you an idea of what techniques are most likely to work, helping even the most experienced salesman hone their abilities by using empirical evidence rather than intuition.

 However, there are also limitations.
 Predictive analytics tools are, in the main, only capable of going on information that has been seen before, which restricts it in terms of looking for new markets.
 In a recent article in Forbes by Donal Daly, founder and CEO of sales solution Altify, he argued that predictive analytics will ‘be correct some of the time, but some of the time they will be wrong.’
 It could be from a competitor, or you could be targeting an existing customer, perhaps with a better deal than the one they currently have.
 This is true, but it’s equally true of any other available system.
 You need salespeople to work with the tools and to understand the data they have.
 They need to understand the context around the data - how current it is, anything that could mean that it is wrong.
 Knowing how to use predictive analytics effectively requires a different set of skills than the kind salespeople may be used to, leaders don’t necessarily need to nurture a Glengarry Glenn Ross type atmosphere anymore.
-In the future, it is likely that the Alec Baldwin’s of this world are driving Hyundais to work, and the data-driven salesperson is driving the $80,000 BMW.
+In the future, it is likely that the Alec Baldwins of this world are going to be driving Hyundais to work, and the data-driven salesperson will be driving the $80,000 BMW.